 What is ITAR?

-ITAR violations carry severe penalties: up to $1M in civil fines per violation, up to $500K per criminal count, 20 years imprisonment, and permanent debarment from federal contracts.
-The State Department actively enforces ITAR, especially around foreign nationals' access to technical data.
+The penalties are no joke either.
+You're looking at up to $1M in civil fines per violation, $500K per criminal count, 20 years in prison, and permanent debarment from federal work.
+The State Department actually enforces this, too—especially when foreign nationals get access to stuff they shouldn't.

 Who's Affected?